AMBER Warm Optics

 - Anamorphic mirrors (SPF): The anamorphic mirrors will make the beams anamorphic by a factor of 4 in the x- with respect to the y-axis and feed the beams to the SPG.

 - Spectrograph (SPG): The Spectrograph is described in detail here.

 - Detector (DET): The Detector is described in more detail here.

 - Shutters: There are two sets of shutters in AMBER.
 The first set of three is used for selecting the input beams, the second set of nine (with 3 for each band) are used to select the beams in the three bands.

 To the right the AMBER warm optics layout is shown with the three beams superimposed.
 White is the raw incoming light (coming either from the telescopes or the Calibration and Alignment Unit (CAU), red, the K-band, green, the H-band, and, blue, the J-band light path.

-Images courtesy of Florentin Millour and AMBER Consortium.
+Image courtesy Florentin Millour and the AMBER consortium.